abhinavt20/RecruitingPortfolio/projects/README.md

 - Implemented a suite of statistical functions (mean, median, standard deviation, etc.) in C++.
 - Designed unit tests for each statistical function to ensure correctness.
 - Implemented confidence interval estimation using bootstrap resampling.

+## EECS 280 Project 2: Computer Vision

+### Description:
+This project implements a content-aware image resizing program using the seam carving algorithm.
+The program resizes images by intelligently removing "seams" – paths of least important pixels – while preserving key content.
+This project practices matrix manipulation, image processing, and abstract data types (ADT) in C++.
+The final tool takes in an image, resizes it based on user input, and outputs the resized version.
+The focus is on optimizing the seam carving algorithm to perform efficiently while maintaining image quality.

+### Technologies Used:
+- **C++:** Used for the implementation of the seam carving algorithm, matrix and image modules.
+- **Makefile:** Automates the build process, compiling and running unit tests.
+- **Dynamic Programming:** Seam carving utilizes dynamic programming to find the optimal seam for removal.
+- **PPM File Format:** Used for input/output of images.

+### Key Contributions:
+- Developed an image resizing tool that uses content-aware seam carving.
+- Implemented matrix and image handling functionalities in C++.
+- Designed unit tests for matrix and image modules to ensure correctness.
+- Implemented the seam carving algorithm for intelligent resizing of images while minimizing visual distortion.